-We all have used kajals at least once in our life.
-Lakmé kajal is the first I’ve ever used and many of us started our first makeup days with this.
-Lakmé is an old and classy brand and every girl started her makeup with its products so I trust this brand.
-Today, I’ll review on a kajal by Lakmé.
+We all have used kajal at least once in our life.
+Lakmé Kajal is the first I’ve ever used, and many of us started our first makeup days with this.
+Lakmé is an old and classy brand, and every girl started her makeup with its products, so I trust this brand.
+Today, I’ll review a kajal by Lakmé.

-Packaging: Lakmé Kajal comes in the form of a pencil which is pretty thick making it easy to hold.
+Packaging: Lakmé Kajal comes in the form of a pencil, which is pretty thick, making it easy to hold.
 It has a plastic cap.
-The old one had golden metallic cap but now it’s made of plastic instead.
+The old one had a golden metallic cap, but now it’s made of plastic instead.
 Well, never-mind.
 You need to sharpen it to keep it in good shape and texture.

-My experience: When I applied it for the first time, it glided smoothly on my eyes and as it contains natural ingredients like camphor and castor oil, I felt safe using it on my waterline.
+My experience: When I applied it for the first time, it glided smoothly on my eyes, and as it contains natural ingredients like camphor and castor oil, I felt safe using it on my waterline.
 It’s not the blackest of the black but a good one black.
 It made my eyes look very beautiful.
-For me, it lasted for 2 hours on my waterline and after that it started to smudge.
-I have oily skin so it smudges easily and I have to first pat my eye area with a powder and then apply the kajal to set it.
+For me, it lasted for 2 hours on my waterline, and after that, it started to smudge.
+I have oily skin, so it smudges easily, and I have first to pat my eye area with a powder and then apply the kajal to set it.
 You can also use it as a base of smokey eye makeup.
 It can come off easily without an eye makeup remover.
 The kajal claimed to help eyelashes grow longer.
-I didn’t notice my eyelashes growing longer but healthy lashes which looked pretty.
-My mom uses this kajal from ages and swear by it.
-I like it too but don’t like how it smudges so I won’t use it for daily basis.
-It offers a lot considering its cheap price.
+I didn’t notice my eyelashes growing longer but healthy lashes, which looked pretty.
+My mom uses this kajal for ages and swears by it.
+I like it too but don’t like how it smudges so that I won’t use it on a daily basis.
+It offers a lot considering its low price.
 This kajal will long at least 4-5 months of regular use.

 See the swipes below: